zhmcclient/python-zhmcclient/docs/cli.rst

   calls into the zhmcclient library that are made from the zhmc CLI.
 * ``hmc`` - Enable the ``zhmcclient.hmc`` Python logger, which logs the interactions with the HMC.
+* ``console`` - Enable the ``zhmccli.console`` Python logger, which logs the interactions with the console of the operating system running in a partition or LPAR.
 * ``all`` - Enable the root Python logger, which logs anything that is propagated up to it.
 In case of the zhmc CLI, this will mostly be the ``requests`` package, plus the ``api`` and ``hmc`` components.